Finnish employee posted overseas

-If you send a Finnish-resident employee on a foreign assignment, you must find out whether the foreign country will treat them as an income tax payer there, and if yes, you must establish whether income tax must also be paid to Finland.
+If you send your employee – a Finnish resident for purposes of taxation – on a foreign assignment, you must find out whether the foreign country will treat them as a taxpayer of income tax there, and if yes, you must establish whether income tax must also be paid to Finland.
 You and your employee may benefit from a six-month rule granting exemption from Finnish taxation.
 Additionally, you must establish whether your employee is going to be covered by the Finnish social security system.

 Working less than six months

 Shorter assignments are usually simple.
-If an employee from Finland works in a foreign country for a Finnish employer, their tax treatment remains as before: their pay is taxed in Finland if they don't stay longer than six months.
-You must withhold tax at the rate printed on the employee's tax card in the usual way, pay social security and file the usual Employer Payroll Report in Finland after the end of the calendar year.
+If an employee from Finland works in a foreign country for a Finnish employer, their tax treatment remains as before: his or her pay is taxed in Finland if length of stay is not longer than six months.
+You must withhold tax at the rate printed on the employee's tax card in the usual way, pay social security and file the usual reports in Finland.
 The country where your employee works has no taxing rights.
 However, if you are treated as having a permanent establishment in that country, it may be that income tax on your employee's pay must be paid there.

 Working six months or longer